zioan/local-listing-frontend/README.md

     - **Could have**: Nice-to-have features that would enhance the user experience but could be deferred.
     - **Won't have**: Features that were deemed unnecessary for the initial release or could be considered for future iterations (especially due to time constraints).

+A complete list of user stories including tests can be found in the [Testing](./TESTING.md) documentation.

 ### Tools Used

 - **Obsidian**:

-  - **Obsidian** was used to create and manage project documentation, including user stories, feature descriptions, and development notes.
+  - Obsidian was used to create and manage project documentation, including user stories, feature descriptions, and development notes.

 - **GitHub Projects**:
   - GitHub Projects was integrated to keep track of development tasks alongside the codebase.